 Photo: Adine Storer

-The current work includes dredging the Muddy River and restoring the adjoining landscape.
-The US Army Corps provides periodic updates.
+The work has included dredging the Muddy River and restoring the adjoining landscape.
+The US Army Corps has provided regular updates.

 Photo: Courtney Allender

-The Muddy River parks remain open and accessible while our treasured urban waterway and its ecosystems are improved.
+The Muddy River parks have remained open and accessible while our treasured urban waterway and its ecosystems were improved.
 What's happening in your park?

 Photo: Jonathan Cohn

-The citizen-led MMOC provides independent monitoring of construction activity and works with Project partners to ensure long-term sustainability.
+The citizen-led MMOC has provided independent monitoring of construction activity and works with Project partners to ensure long-term sustainability.

 Photo: Damien Hickey